Ovundiano/Adapted-Mind/README.md

 ## Bugs

 ### Solved bugs
- -The Next Alphabet button wasn't generating the Next Random Alphabet when the Next Alphabet button was clicked on the preview window.
+ -The Next Alphabet button wasn't producing the Next Random Alphabet when the Next Alphabet button was clicked on the preview window.

         ```js
-        let randonAlphabets = Math.floor(Math.random() * alphabets.length);
+        let randomAlphabets = Math.floor(Math.random() * alphabets.length);
         console.log(randomAlphabets);
         ```

- *Solution:* I made the  Random Alphabet a function() in the script.js and it started generating the next random alphabet.
+ *Solution:* I made the  Random Alphabet a function() in the script.js and it started producing the next random alphabet.

         ```js
         function randomAlphabets() {